-Students who are withdrawing from CCSD should notify the counseling department several days before the last day of attendance.
-The school counselor will issue a withdrawal form to the student, which the student will then take to every teacher/aide on his/her schedule.
+A family of a student or an adult student who is withdrawing from CCSD should notify the counseling department or main office several days before the last day of attendance.
+The school counselor (CHS) or office will issue a withdrawal form to the student, which the student will then take to every teacher/aide on his/her schedule.
 The office must then sign the form.
 Upon withdrawal, all school property must be returned and all obligations need to be paid in full.